-Soil columns are prohibited at SRS in accordance with DOE Order 458.1.
-A soil column is defined as an in-situ volume of soil through which liquid waste streams percolate from ponds, cribs, trenches, drain fields, or other areas or facilities used for the primary purpose of removing or retaining the suspended or dissolved radionuclides contained within the liquid process waste stream.
+1. Soil columns are prohibited at SRS in accordance with DOE Order 458.1, Radiation Protection of the Public and the Environment.
+A soil column is defined as an in-situ volume of soil through which liquid waste streams percolates from ponds, cribs, trenches, drain fields, or other areas or facilities used for the primary purpose of removing or retaining the suspended or dissolved radionuclides contained within the liquid process waste stream.

-The following interpretation, rendered by DOE Headquarters in Washington, D.C.
-(DOE-HQ) addressing construction modifications to convert Engineered Storm Surge Basins to Retention/Settling Basins, does not constitute the creation of a soil column.
+The following interpretation, rendered by DOE Headquarters (DOE-HQ) in Washington, D.C.
+The DOE-HQ addressing construction modifications to convert Engineered Storm Surge Basins to Retention/Settling Basins, does not constitute the creation of a soil column.

 - 2. Engineered storm surge basins at SRS collect storm water and storm water runoff.
 Storm water streams may contain small concentrations of radionuclides, as a result of contact with legacy contaminated areas of facilities and atmospheric washout.
 SRS retention/settling basins retard the flow of non-radioactive process water, to allow particulates to settle out and potentially retain non-radioactive metals.
-For example, basins may collect discharges of both types: - Non-contact cooling water, chiller steam condensate, and Air Handling Unit atmospheric and steam condensate, etc. All of these industrial streams may contain metals, but no radioactivity. - Storm water and storm water runoff.
+For example, basins may collect discharges of both types: - Non-contact cooling water, chiller steam condensate, and Air Handling Unit atmospheric, steam condensate, and other streams.
+All of these industrial streams may contain metals, but no radioactivity - Storm water and storm water runoff.
 Most will contain extremely low, but measurable concentrations of radioactivity. - 3.
-Accordingly, SRS has received an interpretation and concurrence from DOE-HQ that retention/settling basins meeting the following criteria are not considered soil columns: - The industrial process stream discharges continuously and does not contain any radioactive constituents. - Any retention effect is for settling of non-radioactive metals and solids. - Storm water runoff influent, that sporadically contains low quantities of radionuclides, is intermittent due to rainfall and acts of nature and not the result of operational processes. - Monitoring for radiological solids and sediments will be conducted. - Protocols to mitigate radioactive sediment buildup will be established, if necessary.
+Accordingly, SRS has received an interpretation and concurrence from DOE-HQ that retention/settling basins meeting the following criteria are not considered soil columns: - The industrial process stream discharges continuously and does not contain any radioactive constituents - Any retention effect is for settling of non-radioactive metals and solids - Storm water runoff influent, that sporadically contains low quantities of radionuclides, is intermittent due to rainfall and acts of nature and not the result of operational processes - Monitoring for radiological solids and sediments will be conducted - Protocols to mitigate radioactive sediment buildup will be established, if necessary.

 Manual: 3Q1

 Procedure: 101

-Environmental Monitoring Program Management Revision: 5
+Environmental Monitoring Program Management Revision: 6

-Plan Page: 13 of 61
+Plan Page: 14 of 54